Table of Contents

-Renting A Condo vs. Apartment Guide
+Renting a Condo vs. an Apartment Differences

-hash-markCan You Rent a Condo?
+Can You Rent a Condo?

 Yes, you can rent a condo, but you'll want to be sure to follow the condominium boards rules and regulations.
 These rules are one of the key things that makes renting a condo different from renting an apartment.
 Another difference is the ownership structure as each condo in a building usually has an individual owner while most apartment buildings have a single owner.

-hash-markRenting a Condo Vs. an Apartment Differences
+Renting a Condo vs. an Apartment Differences

-If you compare condos vs apartments, the majority of differences are related to ownership and how they’re run.
+If you compare condos and apartments, the majority of differences are related to ownership and how they’re run.
 Essentially, when you're renting a condo, you’re renting from the owner, while when you're renting an apartment, you’re renting from a larger landlord who owns the complex.

-• Apartments are all owned by a single landlord, who’s in charge of maintenance and repairs.
+- Apartments are all owned by a single landlord, who’s in charge of maintenance and repairs.
 Condos are owned by individual people who can act as landlords.
 With a condo, your landlord answers to a Homeowner’s Association that mandates living standards.
 Your property owner will differ from the person next door.

-• Apartments have uniform rules that are set by a property management company, while condos can have unique rules alongside regulations set by the HOA.
+- Apartments have uniform rules that are set by a property management company, while condos can have unique rules alongside regulations set by the HOA.
 When it comes to apartments, everyone has the same rules.
 Condo rentals are a bit different.
 HOAs set a bunch of general guidelines, but there are others that you might have to follow.
 Since your landlord is unique, you might have additional rules that you’re bound to.

-• Apartments don’t have HOA fees, while condos do.
+- Apartments don’t have HOA fees, while condos do.
 Both apartments and condos will probably expect you to cover utilities.
 Both also will have property taxes included in your monthly rent bill.
 Condos, however, can have an additional bill tacked onto your bottom line, and that’s an HOA bill.

-• Apartments are the more common type of housing to rent.
-This shouldn’t come as a surprise, since many condo communities bar owners from renting their condos out to others.
+- Apartments are the more common type of housing to rent.
+This shouldn’t come as a surprise since many condo communities bar owners from renting their condos out to others.
 Besides, apartments are basically synonymous with renting.

-hash-markCondo Vs. Apartment Amenities
+Condo vs. Apartment Amenities

 When it comes to amenities, things can be pretty evenly split—especially if you’re discussing the options that you have in a large city like New York City.
 Both condos and apartments will have similar amenities like parking, doormen, and laundry facilities.
 One difference you’ll find in big cities is that uber-luxury condos tend to outdo even the most luxurious apartment buildings with amenities like golf simulators, indoor pools, bowling alleys, and more.